Dr Fiammetta Bozzani

 I joined LSHTM as a Research Assistant in 2010 after completing the MSc Epidemiology.
 My background includes a BSc in economics and a Master's degree in health, population and society from the London School of Economics.

-My work is mainly in the area of economic evaluation, with a practical focus on supporting decision-making on resource allocation in low- and middle-income countries.
+My work is mainly in the area of economic evaluation, with a practical focus on model-based analyses for supporting decision-making and resource allocation in low- and middle-income countries.
 I am currently a part-time PhD candidate, developing a priority-setting model for tuberculosis control in South Africa that takes into account health system constraints.
 My main project is currently an analysis of the performance and efficiency of primary health care systems in low- and middle-income countries as part of the Exemplars in Global Health initiative.
-Other projects include cost-effectiveness analyses of new TB vaccine candidates in selected high-burden countries; a model-based analysis of the economic impact of Covid-19 in low- and middle-income settings; and an analysis of the sustainability of immunisation financing in Zambia, where I am based.
+Other projects include cost-effectiveness analyses of new TB preventative regimens in selected high-burden countries; a model-based analysis of the economic impact of Covid-19 in low- and middle-income settings; and an analysis of the sustainability of immunisation financing in Zambia, where I am based.